Arihany/WinlatorWCPHub/README.md

 >
 > ### Winlator-Bionic is a community fork based on [Pipetto-crypto](https://github.com/Pipetto-crypto)’s project.
 >
-> It runs closer to Android’s native stack, using a more direct Vulkan path that can reduce overhead and improve performance on many devices.
-It supports both Box64 and FEXCore/Arm64EC containers and lets users mix and match components such as Wine builds and graphics layers through modular WCP packages.
+> It runs closer to Android’s native stack, using a more direct Vulkan path that can cut overhead and improve performance on many devices.
+It supports both Box64 and FEXCore/Arm64EC containers and lets users mix and match components such as Wine builds and graphics layers through modular `wcp`.
 The project actively experiments with new features and configurations.
 >
 > ---
 >